snappy-cobra/WiiDevEnv/README.md

 Simple docker setup with a file watch to allow for quick and easy Wii development.

+Programming is done in Rust.
+The `src` folder of this project shows a small demo application.
+The Rust environment is preconfigured to get you creating games as soon as possible.

 ## Requirements

 You need to have Docker and Docker-compose installed.